I'm just going to say this now. The Saucony Triumph 17 is the best shoe I've ever run in.

 Pwrrun+ is made from expanded polyurethane, which means that it is temperature resistant: it won't firm up in cold temperatures either will it get mushy in warm temperatures.

-The Triumph 17 is a very stable, neutral shoe with no lean bias.
+Triumph 17 is a very stable neutral shoe

 The sidewalls of the midsole raise up to create rails that keep the foot centered.
 The black part of the midsole is the raised part.